WeLoveSquad/squad-server-info-discord-bot/README.md

 ## Config values
 - `discord.botToken`: Secret Token of your Discord bot
-- `discord.guild`: ID of the Discord server where the bot will run.
-You can copy the ID by right-clicking on the server and pressing "Copy ID"
-- `discord.serverInfoChannel`: ID of the Discord text channel where the bot will send the Squad server info messages.
-You can copy the ID by right-clicking on the text channel and pressing "Copy ID"
-- `discord.messageUpdateIntervalSec`: Interval in seconds how often the bot will query the Squad servers and update the server info messages
 - `discord.authorizedRoles`: Comma separated string of IDs by roles that will be able to add and remove Squad servers to the bot.
-You can copy the IDs in "Server Settings > Roles" by clicking the three dots and pressing "Copy ID"
+You can copy the IDs in `Server Settings > Roles` by clicking the three dots next to a role and pressing `Copy ID`
-- `discord.timeZone`: The time zone in which the "last update" message in the embed will be shown.
-Must be an IANA time zone database value like 'Europe/Berlin'.
-You can find available time zone names [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
 - `logging.level`: Log level of log messages in the console.
-Valid values are "debug", "verbose", "info", "warn" and "error"
+Valid values are `debug`, `verbose`, `info`, `warn` and `error`
-- `logging.level`: Format of log messages in the console.
-Valid values are "default" and "json"
+- `logging.format`: Format of log messages in the console.
+Valid values are `default` and `json`